ethereum/execution-specs/CONTRIBUTING.md

 # Contribution Guidelines

-Help is always welcome and there are plenty of options to contribute to EELS.
+Help is always welcome and there are plenty of options to contribute to the Ethereum Execution Layer Specifications (EELS).

 In particular, we appreciate support in the following areas:

 - Reporting issues
-- Fixing and responding to [issues](https://github.com/ethereum/execution-specs/issues), especially those tagged as [good first issue](https://github.com/ethereum/execution-specs/labels/good%20first%20issue) which are meant as introductory issues for external contributors.
+- Fixing and responding to [issues](https://github.com/ethereum/execution-specs/issues), especially those tagged as [E-easy](https://github.com/ethereum/execution-specs/labels/E-easy) which are meant as introductory issues for external contributors.
 - Improving the documentation.

-For details about the Execution Specifications usage and building, please refer the [README](https://github.com/ethereum/execution-specs/blob/master/README.md#usage)
+For details about EELS usage and building, please refer the [README](https://github.com/ethereum/execution-specs/blob/master/README.md#usage)

 ## Contribution Guidelines